sametcaka/SU2_wiki_images/Windows-Installation.md

 ## Running SU2 in Windows

 Running SU2 in Windows is identical to running in Linux of Mac OS environments and is run from the command line (wither cmd.exe or the freely-available Console2 for Windows).

+## What's up with MPI on Windows?

+SU2 has been successfully integrated with MS MPI, version 7 and a parallel version for Windows (including the necessary MPI package) is planned for the near future.
+SU2 currently relies on ParMETIS, a third-party software tool, for parallel grid partitioning and this package does not currently have Windows support nor integration with MS MPI.
+Once properly configured for METIS partitioning (supported in Windows and already integrated into SU2) in parallel solutions, a fully-parallel version of SU2 for Windows will be released.